 So how do you deal with variable arrangements which cannot be decided in advance?
 You need to draw up a different agreement, a cohabitation agreement, signed by both of you, to record all other elements of your deal.

 - whether mortgage payments add to the value of the share of one party, at the expense of the other;

 - what happens if one party decides not to live in the property;

 - business use of the property.

 So the terms that go into this agreement include arrangements of a more personal nature.
 You can make this agreement as simple or as complicated as you like.
-It is effectively a pre-nuptial agreement or living together agreement or shared ownership agreement.

 Business arrangements need to be tenancy in common

 Suppose three friends decide to buy a house together as an investment property.
 They are not related, just friends.
 Each wants to keep his share.
 They decide to split the ownership pro rata with their contributions to the total purchase price.
 As it happens that works out at 46%, 28% and 26%.
 Since they want to own different shares, they must become tenants in common.